deanerik/academic-kickstart2/content/talk/Nov29.md

 abstract = "An overview on a successful transition to university, given to a graduating class of highschool students" abstract_short = "Science outreach"

-Name of event and optional event URL.
-#event = "Academic Theme Conference" event_url = "https://example.org"
+Name of event and optional event URL. event = "Academic Theme Conference" event_url = "urlhere.com"

 Location of event.
 location = "Toronto, Canada"